klaytn/klaytn-dapp-toolkit/klaytn-hacker-house/README.md

 - 500 KLAY per `merged` PR/submission

 #### Details
 - Proposed DApp/App should be approved beforehand.
+You can open a proposal as an `issue` in the [Issue tab](https://github.com/klaytn/klaytn-dapp-toolkit/issues)
 - Can be fullstack, backend/smart contract only, frontend only.
 - Bonus for adopting Go or Rust